RetroSocksCO/ZedHarvester-7D2D-Mod/README.md

 * Client, Server, and EAC-friendly Mod.
 * All resources used are available in the vanilla client and retain core values.

-Adds harvestable resources to Zombies:
+Adds harvestable resources to Zeds:
 * Rotting Flesh
 * Bone
 * Cloth
 * Old Cash

-# Zombie Updates
+# Zed Updates
 * Corpses will remain for 60 seconds before despawning. (default: 30 seconds)
 * Corpse Hit Points set to 250. (default: 1000)